The Art of Client Service: A Review

 An account person’s job is “to improve the work, not approve it.”
 At almost every agency there are different departments (at automätik, we have instructional design, graphics, production, logistics, video, administrative, and client service) with different areas of expertise, and each requires different strengths and talents.
 It’s important to respect the strengths of every employee and recognize the various challenges they face.
 Acknowledging this will help build motivation and collaboration, which is an essential part of delivering great work to the client.

-In a high-tech world, it pays to be low tech.
+In a high-tech world, it pays to be low-tech.

 Most of us have a smart phone, a tablet, a company website, a LinkedIn account, a Facebook page, and a Twitter account, along with an email address that allow us to be in contact with our clients 24/7.
-I’ve tried to make a habit of responding to voicemails and emails within an hour of receiving it, which can open the door to sending emails late into the night.
+We’ve tried to make a habit of responding to voicemails and emails within an hour of receiving it, which can open the door to sending emails late into the night.
 This is productive, but is it personal?
 The absence of in-person connection creates a world where you are more in touch but less connected with the people you serve.
 Meeting in-person is hard.
 It takes more time.
 Calling or emailing is easier, but don’t take the easy way out!
 Make it a point to meet with your clients AND colleagues in-person—as much as possible.
 Get out there and build relationships in-person.
 It will pay off, especially when you need references to secure future projects.

 Judgement overrides any rule.